SchulzLab/RAPID/docs/UseCases.rst

 Reads aligned with soft clipping above 'n' reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This plot shows the soft-clipped bases (x-axis) and the number of reads (y-axis) containing such soft-clipping.
 We only show bases which have at least 'n' reads; where, 'n' corresponds to 5% of the overall alignment.
 This plot can help in understanding, if any particular nucleotide is always soft-clipped.
-It could simply indicate a potential technical inadequacy in trimming adapter, or primer, etc.
+It could simply indicate a potential technical inadequacy in trimming adapter, or primer, etc. Also, depending on the organism, biological mechanisms, such as poly-A tailing of small RNAs, may exist.
+This plot thus gives a chance for the user to see if there is a RNA modification pathway existing, or whether change in conditions are affecting RNA modification frequencies.

 .. image:: ./images/rDNA_51A_plot4.png